 You can see this in this unsolicited ad we got from CashCall Mortgage recently.
 It highlights a great interest rate of 2.875%, and includes the 3.076% APR in parentheses like it’s an unimportant detail.
 In truth, the APR is the only rate that matters.
 That’s the number you use to compare mortgages because it’s what you actually pay each month when you take into account all the rolled-in costs.

-In contrast, see April 4th’s rate from Owning.com.
-The Rate and APR are both 2.75% (even better than our new rate).
+In contrast, see the rate from April 4, 2020 from Owning.com.
+The Rate and APR are both 2.75%.
 Since the numbers are the same, you can be confident that you’re only paying interest on the principal of your loan, not a bunch of extra costs rolled into the transaction.

 What Happened in the Four Hours